 (2) Unless his or her office becomes vacant under clause 2, an appointed member continues in office until his or her successor comes into office, despite the fact that the term for which the member was appointed has expired.

-2. Resignation, termination, etc.
+2. Resignation, termination etc.

 (1) The office of an appointed member becomes vacant if —